maxmoore14/AndroidInAppBilling/README.md

 Please see that repo for full documentation.

+### USAGE

+With this version of the plugin and PhoneGap Build, you must do your own server-side validation as recommended by Google.
+Purchases are returned to javascript WITHOUT being verified.
+This allows you not to include and distribute your license key.

 If you find this plugin useful, please donate via Bitcoin to support it:
 17JK27E4vbzPrJbBAtvjUVN3LrFcATtRA1